xv/arma3-heli-extraction/README.md

 Usage
 -----
-I have included a sample mission with everything set and ready for usability.
-The long way:
+I have included a sample mission with everything set and ready for usability.<br/>The long way:

 1. Copy `description.ext`, `stringtable.csv` and `0x141 folder` to your custom mission folder.
 2. Go in-game and create a new `trigger`.
 Set the activation to Radio Alpha.
 In the activation field, add this line: